Worldwide Guide to Women in Leadership

 2000-04 Benita Ferrero-Waldner, Austria

 A career diplomat, 1993 she was Minister-Counsellor and Assistant Chief of Protocol of the Foreign Ministry, 1994-1995 Assistant Secretary General of the United Nation and Chief of Protocol 1995-2000 Minister of State of Foreign Affairs.
-In 2000 she was Chairperson-in-Office of OSCE and Presidential Candidate 2004. (b.
+In 2000 she was Chairperson-in-Office of OSCE and Presidential Candidate 2004 and Candidate for the post of Director General of UNOESCO in 2009. (b.
 1948-).

 2000-02 Haja Mahawa Bangoura Camara, Guinea